arnabdatta13/IT-Hackathon/readme.md

 - 💬 **English Speaking Practice**
   Practice spoken English with a voice-based AI teacher that helps you improve fluency, pronunciation, and vocabulary.

-- 🧪 **Digital Science Lab**
-  Simulate real-world science experiments and concepts with interactive animations and models.

 - 🧲 **Interactive Periodic Table**
   Click any element to view a **Bohr-Rutherford atomic model**, with electrons orbiting in real time around the nucleus.